gaultier/blog/flaky_tests_due_to_bad_randomness.md

 Looks good.

 We can thus use this approach in our original functions to generate random strings.
-The easiest way is to use `crypto.randomUUID()` which generates a random v4 UUID with the cryptographically secure random generator:
+The easiest way is to use `crypto.randomUUID()` which generates a random v4 UUID with a cryptographically secure random generator:

 ```js
 function generateRandomEmail() {